remomueller/tasktracker/faq/100-signing-in.markdown

 ## #101 - I don't remember my login or password, what now?

-If you forgot which email you tried to sign up with, you can send an email to Remo Mueller (<rmueller@rics.bwh.harvard.edu>) or Susan Surovec (<ssurovec@partners.org>).
+If you forgot which email you tried to sign up with, you can send an email to Remo Mueller (<rmueller@rics.bwh.harvard.edu>) or Michael Rueschman (<mrueschman@rics.bwh.harvard.edu>).

 <hr class="soften">